Fitzy-cmd/Solving-TSP/README.md

 ```
 The N and P values are both intended to be integers, and represent the Max Number of Iterations (N) and the Amount of Checks that can occur with no improvements to the current solution (P).

-You can include additional files, or remove other files by simply adding another filename to the end of the command.
+You can include additional files, or remove other files by simply adding or removing file names in the arguments.
+Ensure that they are all text files.
 The program will only execute the files supplied in order that they're given.

 ### Executing via file